 The XB10 checks nearly every box on the portability checklist.
 Tipping the scales at 8.8 ounces it is the lightest speaker we tested, besting even the UE Roll 2 by over 2 ounces.
 It also has a tiny profile and a tiny lanyard with a loop that lets you hang it on things (this loop doubles as a stand for the speaker as well).
 The only reason it didn't pick up a perfect 10 is the fact that is merely water resistant instead of completely waterproof.
 This is the one area where the UE Roll 2 is superior.

 This is another area where the XB10's performance seems impossible given its size.
 It earned an above average score of 7 out of 10 in this metric.

 In our testing the XB10 produced enough volume to fill an average sized bedroom.
 It also had plenty of power to entertain a few friends relaxing on the beach.
 It would get drowned out in a crowded apartment party, but for most uses it has plenty of power.
 If you want something that is small but loud the UE Wonderboom is about the same size but noticeably louder.

 though the XB10 didn't live up to its manufacturer claim of a 16 hour battery life, it still lasted a respectable 13.5 hours.
 This is more than enough for a day at the beach or a lazy day chilling in the park.
 If battery life is your main concern, you may want to sacrifice a bit of sound quality and get the exceptionally long lasting Anker SoundCore 2.

-You really can't beat the Sony XB10's value.
-For just $50 you get good sound quality, impressive bass, and water resistance in a small and portable package.
+The Sony XB10 offers a great value.
+For just $60 you get good sound quality, impressive bass, and water resistance in a small and portable package.
 If you need full waterproofness the UE Roll 2 is only a slight step up in price, though you do sacrifice some bass quality.
 IF you're looking for something super cheap, the Tribit XSound Go is a great option.